matikin9/gtfs.org/src/pages/en/guides/index.md

 <hr>

 To make your general transit feed specification (GTFS) feed publicly available, we recommend that you publish it on the web.
-GTFS file users periodically.
-Consuming software applications fetch your transit data from this web location to ensure that they have your most up-to-date feed information.
+Consuming software applications periodically fetch your transit data from this web location to ensure that they have your most up-to-date feed information.
 You can also manually upload your feed data.

 There are several locations where you can publish your feed on the web.
 Choose from these options:

 - __Agency website (recommended)__: Publish your feed to your own website.
 To password protect the URL, use HTTP Basic & Digest authentication.
 NTLM (IIS/Win32) authentication isn’t supported.
 - __Agency FTP server__: Host your feed on your FTP server.
 You may password protect the URL using the standard FTP authentication mechanism.
 - __Rented hosting from an FTP provider__: Host your feed through rented FTP space.
-To find a provider, do a Google search for "FTP hosting service."
+To find a provider, do a web search for "FTP hosting service."
 - __Google Drive__: Publish your feed on Google Drive.
-Once you save the URL of your feed data ZIP file to the Transit partner dashboard, we email you to request access permission.
+Once you save the URL of your feed data ZIP file to the Transit partner dashboard, you will be emailed to request access permission.
 - __Manual upload via Transit partner dashboard__: As a last resort, use the manual uploading option in the Transit partner dashboard.
-We don’t recommend this option, as it often leads to stale data for users.
+This option is not recommended since it often leads to stale data for users.

+##### General Recommendations for publishing your GFTS feed can be found [here] (/publishing-general-recommendations/)

 <hr>